 The ASM Global-managed DCU Center and the City of Worcester have announced that the facility will replace all of the seats and telescopic risers in the 100-level seating this summer, along with all seating in the 200 and 300-level.

-With two sold-out Worcester Railers hockey games in January, a near-capacity stop for the Professional Bull Riders in late February, the Massachusetts Pirates kicking off their season of indoor football in March and the only New England concert stops of Breaking Benjamin and Zach Bryan this spring, fans at the DCU Center have a lot to cheer about and not stay seated.
+With two sold-out Worcester Railers hockey games in January, a near-capacity stop for the Professional Bull Riders in late February, and the only New England concert stops of Breaking Benjamin and Zach Bryan this spring, fans at the DCU Center have a lot to cheer about and not stay seated.
 But when they do find time to sit down, they’ll be sitting on chairs that won’t be in DCU Center much longer as the facility and City of Worcester have announced the replacement of all seats in the Arena to take place in the summer of 2023.

 The City has selected Maine based Hussey Seating Company, the world leader in developing and manufacturing seating solutions for arenas and stadiums.
 This includes over 12,000 seats in addition to 3,000 floor chairs which will be bid out in the near future.